 A multi-day, hands-on wild food adventure and teach-in using the wisdom of the ancients in the context of current realities.
 The focus of this event is on the roles sea vegetables, shellfish, and coastal wild foods can play in one’s diet, recreational foraging, self-reliance, and survival.
 Participants will learn about, use, and gain experience with a variety of wild edibles along with the techniques used to bring them to the table.
 Everyone attending will share their knowledge, ideas, methods, and wisdom based on their own experiences.
 Participants arrive and set up on Friday.
 The program begins Friday evening and ends on Monday noon.
 Oregon Field Guide, a human interest outdoor regional program covered the Native Shores Rendezvous in 2005.
 We are accomplishing even more over a decade later.

-To help participants understand the roles that wild foods can play in recreational foraging, diet, survival, and simple living situations; to provide hands on experience with some of the most important plants and processes that could be used in those situations; to provide the opportunity for participants to share and learn from each other regarding their cumulative experiences with wild foods; to promote a sustainable harvest mentality with a strong support of protecting and respecting green and wild places; to directly address the great mass of misinformation found in the popular literature and the internet; and to have fun, make friends, and connect with people who are interested in the same kinds of things.
+To help participants understand the roles that wild foods can play in recreational foraging, contributing to your everyday diet, self-reliance, and survival; to provide hands on experience with some of the most important shellfish, seavegetables, plants and processes that could be used in those situations; to provide the opportunity for participants to share and learn from each other regarding their cumulative experiences with wild foods; to promote a sustainable harvest mentality with a strong support of protecting and respecting green, coastal and wild places; to directly address the great mass of misinformation found in the popular literature and the internet; and to have fun, make friends, and connect with people who are interested in the same kinds of things.

 We want this to be a fun and educational outdoor experience and adventure.
 We expect everyone to be friendly, respectful, encouraging of others, and open minded.
 Leave bad attitudes at home.
 You are welcome to be a lone wolf or be as social as you feel comfortable – as long as you are respectful to others and do your part to make the event successful.
 We will be together a lot of the time so take the opportunity to get to know people and make friends.